johnbean393/FileChat/README.md

 - Try any llama.cpp compatible GGML model
 - No internet connection required, all local (with the option to connect to a remote model)

+Note: FileChat is an extended version of FreeChat.
+You can visit the original [here](https://github.com/psugihara/FreeChat).

 ## Install

 Download, open in Xcode, and build it.